os11k/os11k.github.io/_posts/2016-02-16-freeswitch-mysql-CDRs.markdown

 freeswitch@internal>
 {% endhighlight %}

-13) On this point you CDRs should be writen to MySQL DB, if somehow you still do not get CDRs in DB, you need to check `/usr/local/freeswitch/log/freeswitch.log`
+13) On this point you CDRs should be writen to MySQL DB, if somehow you still do not get CDRs in DB, you need to check `/usr/local/freeswitch/log/freeswitch.log`.
+Keep in mind that you might need to add some additional fields to DB and update `odbc_cdr.conf.xml` accordingly.
+Please take a closer look on data type used in
+CDRs table, probably it is not optimal and  you might need to update it.